neelsmith/latphone/docs/overview.md

 ## Tokenization

 When a string of characters in a particular alphabet occurs in a node of citable text, it can be parsed into a sequence of citable `LatinToken`s.
-Each token classified into a particular `LatinLexicalCategory` based on its composition of alphabetic, numeric or punctuation characters.
+Each token is classified into a particular `LatinLexicalCategory` based on its composition of alphabetic, numeric or punctuation characters.

 ## Syllabification

-Given this definition of a `LatinAlphabet`, lexical strings in that orthography can be automatically broken into a sequence of syllables.
+Given this definition of a `LatinAlphabet`, lexical strings in a specified alphabet can be automatically broken into a sequence of syllables.